 Together (1996), was produced and directed by Bill Lansford.

-On Feb 16.
-1996 he was last seen on TV in a Diagnosis Murder
+He was last seen on TV in a Diagnosis Murder (CBS,

 episode called "Living on the Streets Can Be Murder" (Picture